A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Conclusion and future work

-We constructed a semidiscrete Galerkin approximation of our elliptic-parabolic two scale system $(P_1)$ and showed that this approximation is well-posed and that the obtained sequence of Galerkin approximants converges in suitable spaces to the weak solution to the continuous system.
-Furthermore, we derived \textit{a priori} rates of convergence and proposed an \textit{a posteriori} grid refinement strategy at the macroscopic scale.
+We constructed a semidiscrete Galerkin approximation of our semi-linear elliptic-parabolic two scale system and showed that this approximation is well-posed.
+Furthermore, the obtained sequence of Galerkin approximants based on finite elements converges in suitable spaces to the weak solution to the continuous system.
+Under additional regularity assumptions, we derived \textit{a priori} rates of convergence of our approximation to the target weak solution.
+Finally, we implemented the fully discrete system in \dealii{}, tested the convergence rates in practice, and observed the behaviour of the system for a certain set of parameters.
+We found convergence behaviour according to our analysis.
+Using this setup, we are now able to deal with truly scale-separated, two-scale problems, using a method fitting in the HMM framework.

-As natural next steps, future work will address the fully discrete two-scale Galerkin approximation as well as the numerical implementation of the method so that the proven convergence rates can be confirmed and the macroscopic refinement strategy can be tested.
-Additionally, a mesh refinement strategy on the microscopic level could also be considered for either this problem setting, or for its elliptic-elliptic variant (obtained by letting $t \to \infty$ in $(P_1)$).
+As a natural next step, in a forthcoming work a numerical analysis study will address the quality of the fully discrete two-scale Galerkin approximation as well as improved numerical implementations of the method so that the proven convergence rates can be confirmed and variants of macroscopic refinement strategies can be tested, possibly a two-scale elliptic-elliptic PDE system (obtained by letting $t \to \infty$ in our elliptic-parabolic formulation).

-At this stage, we would like to remark that the interaction between $H_B$ and $h^2$ in the error structure gives an indication on how to choose the mesh size $h$ based on the error estimators in $H_B$.
-Without going into details, it is worth mentioning that in principle, one can choose the microscopic mesh size to correspond to the macroscopic grid.
-This way one can ensure that the macroscopic and microscopic errors are roughly of the same order.